 While some of the major employers in Akron include Summa Health, the Cleveland Clinic, and others in the healthcare industry and government, these large organizations only make up one part of the Akron economy.

 There are also thousands of small businesses in Akron.
 Small business owners are particularly vulnerable to changes in their personal life.
-For example, a divorce can lead to a complete split of a small business, leaving employees and owners spinning.
+For example, the process of dividing a business in a divorce can lead to a complete split, leaving employees and owners spinning.
+An Akron divorce lawyer can explain how to handle high-value assets in your Northeast Ohio divorce.

 When you seek a divorce in Akron, the Summit County Domestic Relations Court will require that you complete an Affidavit of Property, which can be found on the court’s Forms Page.
 This form requires you to list the “fair market value” of all your assets, which will include your business.